heistp/irtt/README.md

 1) Why not just use ping?

-	 Ping may be the preferred tool when measuring minimum latency.
+	 Ping may be the preferred tool when measuring minimum latency, or for other reasons.
 Because IRTT runs in userspace, latencies are likely to be marginally higher and more variable than the results reported by ping, due to task scheduling variability and more to do in the stack.
-That said, there are advantages that IRTT has over ping when minimum RTT is not what you're measuring:
+That said, there are advantages that IRTT has over ping when minimum RTT is not what you're
+	 measuring:

 	 - Some device vendors prioritize ICMP, so ping may not be an accurate measure of user-perceived latency.
-	 - Ping does not measure OWD, IPDV or upstream vs downstream packet loss.
+	 - In addition to RTT, IRTT also measures OWD, IPDV and upstream vs downstream packet loss.
-	 - IRTT offers protection from port scanning for private servers with HMACs.
+	 - IRTT can use HMACs to protect private servers from unauthorized discovery and use.
-	 - IRTT can fill with custom payloads.
 	 - IRTT has a three-way handshake to prevent test traffic redirection from spoofed source IPs.
+	 - IRTT can fill the payload with random data.

 1) Why is the receive rate 0 when a single packet is sent?